MyHomeworkSpace/support/legal/privacy.md

 * Your name
     * We use your name when you submit feedback to MyHomeworkSpace so that we can see who sent it.
 We also use your name when we contact you in emails, and display your name to you throughout the user interface,
 * Your email address
-   * We use your Dalton email address to reply to any feedback you submit and to send you information and notifications about MyHomeworkSpace
+   * We use your email address to reply to any feedback you submit and to send you information and notifications about MyHomeworkSpace
 * Anything you type into your planner or the calendar.

 ---